Ray Holmberg: Post-conviction and sentencing

 On October 10, 2024, the U.S. Probation and Pretrial Services System reported that Holmberg had again violated the terms of his pretrial release, this time by repeatedly accessing social media and leaving home multiple times without prior approval.
-On October 29, Judge Hovland revoked Holmberg's pretrial release and ordered him to report to jail by November 1 (United States of America v.
+On October 29, Hovland revoked Holmberg's pretrial release and ordered him to report to jail by November 1 (United States of America v.
 Raymon Holmberg).
 That day, Holmberg surrendered to the United States Marshals Service and was imprisoned in Elk River, Minnesota.

-Federal sentencing guidelines recommended a sentence of 37-46 months, and both the defense and prosecution agreed to 37 months ("about three years") due to Holmberg's age and concerns about his health.
-On March 26, 2025, Judge Hovland instead sentenced Holmberg to 10 years (120 months).
-Although this was four times what both the prosecution and defense had sought, Hovland said upward departure from sentencing guidelines was warranted because he believed Holmberg was still a "threat to underage boys".
-Hovland also did not believe the recommended sentence would deter others; in his view, a three-year sentence was too lenient for "very vile, very sickening behavior".
+Federal sentencing guidelines recommended a sentence of 37-46 months and both the defense and prosecution agreed to 37 months ("about three years") due to Holmberg's age and concerns about his health.
+On March 26, 2025, Hovland instead sentenced Holmberg to 10 years (120 months).
+Although this was three times what both the prosecution and defense had sought, Hovland said upward departure from sentencing guidelines was warranted because he believed Holmberg was still a "threat to underage boys".
+Hovland also did not believe the recommended sentence would deter others: in his view, a three-year sentence was too lenient for "very vile, very sickening behavior".
 Hovland did not believe Holmberg's claims that he had never had sex with minors, saying he could "read between the lines".
 Acting U. S. Attorney Jennifer Klemetsrud Puhl said that she would have asked for a longer sentence if her office had been able to identify more victims in Prague.
 Holmberg was returned to the Elk River jail pending his assignment by the Federal Bureau of Prisons.
 On June 5, 2025, Holmberg, BOP Register Number 8357-510, was transferred to Federal Medical Center, Rochester.
 His earliest possible release date is May 5, 2033.

 After sentencing, the North Dakota Legislative Assembly released a statement that said:

 The ND Senate and ND House are committed to providing additional resources to law enforcement to help combat increases in criminal sexual assaults and human trafficking…Ray Holmberg's evil crimes require reflection and careful review of policy to determine how best to combat crimes against children.
 In the coming months, we intend to do that with sober judgment and a firm resolve.

-Hovland required Holmberg to serve a further ten years of supervised release after Holmberg completes his prison sentence.
+Hovland required Holmberg to serve a further 10 years of supervised release after Holmberg completes his prison sentence.
 He will also be required to register as a sex offender and complete a sex offender treatment program.
-He will be prohibited from visiting where children gather (e.g. playgrounds and schools), and will have to get permission from his probation officer before having any contact with minors at all.
+He will be prohibited from visiting where children gather (e.g. playgrounds and schools) and will have to get permission from his probation officer before having any contact with minors at all.